Avoid Lines at Disney World

 This strategy may not be a time-saver if you are constantly crisscrossing the park, but if you spot a nearby attraction with shorter lines, the My Disney Experience app can be a valuable tool to avoid the lines.

-Disney After Hours is a special ticket nighttime event at Magic Kingdom and Animal Kingdom theme parks.
-It’s offered on select dates throughout the year and gives the ticket holder three hours of extra time in the park after normal operating hours.
+Disney After Hours is a special ticket nighttime event at select theme parks and water parks.
+It’s offered on select dates throughout the year and gives the ticket holder up to three hours of extra time in the park after normal operating hours.
 Disney After Hours allows you to enjoy virtually crowd-free fun and very short lines to some of Disney’s most popular rides.
-Start times vary by date, but the event typically begins at 8 p.m., 9 p.m., or 10 p.m.
+Tickets are not cheap, but only a limited number are sold each night to ensure that there will be practically no lines to wait in.

-9. Take an Afternoon Break
+8. Take an Afternoon Break

 Lines tend to be shortest in the early morning and late afternoon/early evening.
 That that in mind, it may be a good idea to take an afternoon break.
 You could go back to your resort to relax, cool off with a dip in the pool, or take an extended lunch break before returning to the park.
 By the time you get back to the lines, hopefully, you will find them a little bit more bearable.

-10. Use the Single Rider Line
+9. Use the Single Rider Line

-As you may have guessed, a solo rider will be added with another party to fill an empty seat on an attraction.
+As you may have guessed, a solo rider will be seated with another party to fill an empty seat on an attraction.
 This does mean your party will be separated on the ride, but you can typically save some time in line with this method.

-11. Use the Rider Switch Line
+10. Use the Rider Switch Service

 Disney’s Rider Switch Service is an option for those who visit with a small child.